festvox/flite/README.md

-So you've eagerly downloaded flite, compiled it and run it, now you are disappointed that it doesn't sound wonderful, sure its fast and small but what you really hoped for was the dulcit tones of a deep baritone voice that would make you desperately hang on every phrase it mellifluously produces.
+So you've eagerly downloaded flite, compiled it and run it, now you are disappointed that it doesn't sound wonderful, sure its fast and small but what you really hoped for was the dulcet tones of a deep baritone voice that would make you desperately hang on every phrase it mellifluously produces.
 But instead you get an 8Khz diphone voice that sounds like it came from the last millenium.